-The trustees who served on the Governing Body from 1 August 2022 to the date that the financial statements were formally approved are provided.
+The trustees who served on the Governing Body from 1 August 2023 to the date that the financial statements were formally approved are provided.
 The dates for those trustees who did not serve for the entire period are also provided.

 - Mrs C Armor

-- Mr S Bradshaw (from 8 November 2022)
+- Dr S Bradshaw (to 13 May 2024)

 - Ms C Bray

+- Mr J Burkill (from 5 July 2024)

 - Ms R Chakraborty

 - Professor Lady R Cooper

-- Ms A Dolatabad (from 24 March 2023 to 31 July 2023)

-- Mr D Dwyer (from 1 August 2023)
+- Mr D Dwyer

 - Ms A Ferguson

+- Ms M Gauntlett (from 1 July 2024)

-- Mr A Grimbly
+- Mr A Grimbly (to 30 April 2024)

-- Mr M Jeffries
+- Mr M Jeffries (to 30 November 2024)

-- Ms S Kennedy (to 30 September 2022)

 - Mr C Lawrence

-- Mr R Lee (from 1 August 2023)
+- Mr R Lee (to 31 July 2024)

-- Ms C Middleton (from 3 April 2023)
+- Ms C Middleton

 - Professor S Ofield-Kerr (Vice-Chancellor)

 - Mr K Pink

-- Ms J Simpson (to 31 July 2023)

-- Mr J Smith (to 30 September 2022)
+- Mr R Tiffen (from 5 July 2024)

-- Mr I Watson
+- Mr I Watson (to 5 July 2024)

-- Mr L Wells (from 8 November 2022)
+- Mr L Wells

 - Mr T Wilson

 - Mr T Wood

 - Ms G Young

-Statement of Governing Body responsibilities in respect of the Annual Report and the Financial Statements
+Annual Report - Statement of Governing Body responsibilities in respect of the Annual Report and the Financial Statements

-The Governing Body is responsible for preparing the Annual Report, Strategic Review, Statement of Corporate Governance, Public Benefit Statement and the financial statements in accordance with the requirements of the Office for Students' Terms and Conditions of Funding for Higher Education Institutions and Research England's Terms and Conditions of Research England Grant and applicable law and regulations.
+The Governing Body is responsible for preparing the Annual Report and the financial statements in accordance with the requirements of the Office for Students' Terms and Conditions of Funding for Higher Education Institutions and Research England's Terms and Conditions of Research England Grant and applicable law and regulations.